The Burtch Works Study

-Compared to years past, the salary trend in predictive analytics this past year shows salaries relatively leveling off, with single digit changes at all levels.
-See current salaries for every career level here.
+Compared to years past, the salary trend in predictive analytics this past year shows salaries relatively leveling off, with salaries showing either single digit percentage changes or holding steady at all levels.

-Pay Gap in Predictive Analytics Decreases, Women Within 95% of Men at All Career Levels
+Pay Gap in Predictive Analytics Relatively Slim, Women Within 92% of Men at All Career Levels

-Over the past four years there has been a small but consistent gender pay gap amongst the analytics professionals we’ve collected data on.
-However, this year, for the first time, women’s salaries are within 95% of men’s salaries at all job levels, and, at two job levels, are at 100% or above.
-See the gender distribution and pay gap by career level here.
+Over the past five years there has been a small but consistent gender pay gap amongst the analytics professionals we’ve collected data on.
+This year, women in predictive analytics are within 92% of men’s salaries at the same career level.
+There has also been a slight uptick in the number of women in predictive analytics, which was 27% this year.

 Predictive Analytics Pros Earn Highest Salaries on West Coast & in Northeast

 Predictive analytics salaries tend to be highest for professionals on the West Coast and in the Northeast.
-However, the differential is usually not enough to account for the higher cost of living, especially on the West Coast.
-See how salaries vary by region here.
+However, the differential is usually not enough to account for the higher cost of living, especially on the West Coast. .

 Marketing Research Salary Study